AugustNagro/magnum/README.md

   val userOpt = userRepo.findById(2L)
 ```

 Importantly, class User is annotated with `@Table`, which defines the table's database type.
-The annot optionally specifies the name-mapping between the scala fields and column names.
-The table must also `derive DbCodec`, or otherwise provide an implicit DbCodec instance.
+The annotation optionally specifies the name-mapping between scala fields and column names.
+You can also use the `@SqlName` annotation on individual fields.
+Finally, The table must `derive DbCodec`, or otherwise provide an implicit DbCodec instance.

 The optional `@Id` annotation denotes the table's primary key.
 Not setting `@Id` will default to using the first field.
-If there is no logical id, then strip the annotation and use Null in the ID type parameter of Repositories (see next).
+If there is no logical id, then remove the annotation and use Null in the ID type parameter of Repositories (see next).

 It is a best practice to extend ImmutableRepo to encapsulate your SQL in repositories.
 This way, it's easier to maintain since they're grouped together.